Joseph Martin (Canadian politician): Canada

 Martin ran unsuccessfully as a Liberal candidate in the 1891 election to become the Member of Parliament for Selkirk.
 When Sir Hugh Macdonald resigned his Winnipeg seat, Martin ran in the 1893 by-election and won by acclamation.
 He lost the seat to Macdonald when they both ran for re-election in Selkirk in the 1896 election.
-He later ran in the 1908 election as an Independent in the Vancouver City riding but was not elected.
+He later ran in the 1908 election as an independent in the Vancouver City federal riding but was not elected.

 British Columbia

 After his defeat in Manitoba, Martin left for British Columbia to settle in Vancouver.
 He arrived at a time of booming prosperity.
 He took up the practice of law and made a fortune developing the Hastings Manor subdivision in Vancouver.

 Martin was first elected to the British Columbia Legislative Assembly in 1898 election in the multi-member Vancouver City riding.
-The election did not yield a majority for any one party.
-With increased representation for mainland ridings and a shift in popular support from the Turner government, a government of special interests, railway industrialists, coal barons, lumber and fishing capitalists, Turner's support fell to 17 of 38 seats.
-Lieutenant-Governor Thomas R. McInnes dismissed Turner on August 8, 1898 without allowing him the constitutional right to meet the legislature.
-Instead he turned to former premier Robert Beaven, even though he had not been elected in his constituency, to form a government.
-He was unable to do so, and McInnes then turned to Charles Semlin to form a government.
+The general election did not yield a majority of seats for any one party.
+At the time, increased representation for mainland ridings and a shift in popular support away from the Turner government, a government seen as being for special interests, railway industrialists, coal barons, lumber and fishing capitalists.
+Turner's support in the Legislature fell to 17 of 38 seats.
+Lieutenant-Governor Thomas R. McInnes dismissed Turner on 8 August 1898 without allowing him the constitutional right to meet the legislature.
+Instead he turned to former premier Robert Beaven, who had not won a seat, to form a government.
+He was unable to assemble majority support.

+McInnes then turned to Charles Semlin to form a government.
 Semlin took office as premier and chose Martin as his Attorney-General.
+Martin also served as the Acting Minister of Education from 17 August 1898 to 9 March 1899 and as the Acting Provincial Secretary from 17 to 20 August 1898.